XCSoar/XCSoar/XCSoarV4-README.txt

 - enabled use of flarmnet ids in flarm display (courtesy Lars H)
 - Added input event to switch orientation modes
 - added support for declarations to IGC approved FLARM devices
+- added missing help for new infoboxes
+- added control of circling zoom to input events

 Changes from 5.1.9beta1:
 - Added Flymaster F1 device